Abhiyankar/HackNSlashTutorial/README.md

 Z for Attack, and X for Dash.

-Here you can see the screenshots of the current phase :
+Here you can see some of the screenshots of the game :

 ![Image 1](1 (2).png)